4. Registration and fees

 If approved, you will receive an official LOP from the Office of the Registrar.

-You must provide the Office of the Registrar with an official transcript by the deadline specified on the letter of permission.
+You must provide the Office of the Registrar with an official transcript by the deadline specified in the letter of permission.

 4.3.3.2 Georgian-to-Georgian transfer credits

-Credit courses completed at Georgian in one program that are eligible to be used for credit toward another program, will automatically apply to the new credential and are included in your MyPath worksheet and transcript (Section 3.4 Transfer credit and course exemptions).
+Credit courses completed at Georgian in one program, which are eligible to be used for credit toward another program, will apply to the new credential and are included in your MyPath worksheet and transcript (Section 3.4 CPL exemption deadlines).

 4.3.4 Alternative co-op